pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 ## Complete example

-Your AppDelegate class (macOS and other platforms):
+Full AppDelegate examples (macOS and other platforms):

 ```
 1!-- MACOS -->